 We all know intuitively that hope can get us through tough times.
 In the workplace, hope has been correlated with increased engagement, higher performance, and less job stress.
 But how do we bring the lofty concept of hope down into our daily lives to operationalize it in our workplaces?
 Beyond wishfulness, positivity, and encouragement how do we actively build and sustain hope in ourselves and in our teams?

-Our new module “Hope at Work” by Professor Peter Williams explores how to harness the power of hope to create tangible pathways to our goals.
-Professor Williams was inspired to write this module after attending some of our open virtual CoachingOurselves sessions that we provided to support our CoachingOurselves community at the onset of the pandemic.
+Our new topic “Hope at Work” by Professor Peter Williams explores how to harness the power of hope to create tangible pathways to our goals.
+Professor Williams was inspired to write this topic after attending some of our open virtual CoachingOurselves sessions that we provided to support our CoachingOurselves community at the onset of the pandemic.

-Here is an excerpt from the newest CoachingOurselves module:
+Here is an excerpt from Hope at Work:

 The goals for this session are to: